-- Ensure that servicing and infrastructure are planned and designed to ensure long-term fiscal and environmental sustainability through advanced design standards, asset management programs, and provisions for efficient, cost-effective operations; - 2.
-Protect the health, safety and wellbeing of the citizens and property within the Township; - Ensure that development does not impede the Township's ability to provide infrastructure and servicing: - 4.
+- 1. Ensure that servicing and infrastructure are planned and designed to ensure long-term fiscal and environmental sustainability through advanced design standards, asset management programs, and provisions for efficient, cost-effective operations; - 2.
+Protect the health, safety and wellbeing of the citizens and property within the Township; - 3.
+Ensure that development does not impede the Township's ability to provide infrastructure and servicing; - 4.
 Promote green infrastructure, energy efficiency, and conservation, where feasible; - 5.
-Prepare for the impacts of climate change; and, - Ensure that development is strategically located to support the effective and efficient delivery of emergency management services.
+Prepare for the impacts of climate change; and, - 6.
+Ensure that development is strategically located to support the effective and efficient delivery of emergency management services.

 The Township does not maintain public water services or sewage services.
-As such, all development is required to be serviced by individual on-site sewage services and individual on-site water services.
 The following policies relate to both existing and planned infrastructure requirements of the Township.

-4.7.1 Private Services
+4.8.1 Private Services